Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 In 1964 and 1965, Seiko introduced two “firsts” in Japanese watchmaking – first chronograph and first diver’s watch.
 The latter became one of the trademarks of the brand and is sought-after to this day.

 During the years of glory, Seiko didn’t stop surprising with yet another achievements.
-The first-ever kinetic watch in 1988 saw the technology comprising self-winding movement in symbiosis with quartz timekeeping.
-Although several manufacturers have tried to implement a similar technique over the years, Seiko is still the only considerable provider of kinetic watches.
+The first-ever Kinetic watch in 1988 saw the technology comprising self-winding movement in symbiosis with quartz timekeeping.
+Although several manufacturers have tried to implement a similar technique over the years, Seiko is still the only considerable provider of Kinetic watches.

 In 1999, Spring Drive technology was introduced.
-A timepiece with Spring Drive movement can hold an accuracy of a second a day, which is exceptional in typical mechanical wristwear.
+A timepiece with a Spring Drive movement can hold an accuracy of a second a day, which is exceptional in typical mechanical wristwear.